VieetBubbles/printf/README.md

 --- | ---
 [_printf.c](https://github.com/tassavarat/printf/blob/master/_printf.c) | The main _prinf.c file is used to handle the array containing all the format specifiers used.
 As well as where the function starts to execute.
 [_get_print.c](https://github.com/tassavarat/printf/blob/master/get_print.c) | Contains main body of our code that uses loops and if statements in order to execute the functions connected to the format specifiers.
 As well as testing for any test cases.
 [helper_functions.c](https://github.com/tassavarat/printf/blob/master/helper_functions.c) | Is where we placed all the helper functions used within our code.
-Because of Holberton School's limit of 5 helper functions per file, any other helper function files we will make in the futur will only contain a max limit of 5 or less.
+Because of Holberton School's limit of 5 helper functions per file, any other helper function files we will make in the future will only contain a max limit of 5 or less.
 [holberton.h](https://github.com/tassavarat/printf/blob/master/holberton.h) | The header file we used to contain all our the prototypes used as well as containing our struct and the standard libraries used.
 [man_3_printf](https://github.com/tassavarat/printf/blob/master/man_3_printf) | The man page we created for our _printf function.
 ### Format Specifiers